Early warning weather sirens up and running

 "It's good to see a project come to fruition and be operational and provide some type of notification for people," Jones said.
 "This is for public safety and we're all proud of the system."

-There were a lot of people involved, including various county departments, the participating municipalities, and even Coweta Fayette EMC and Georgia Power.
+There were a lot of entities involved, including various county departments, the participating municipalities, and even Coweta Fayette EMC and Georgia Power.